Merkley lauds Inflation Reduction Act for tax equity, lower drug and energy costs | Straight Talk - NewsBreak

 Senate Democrats pass budget package, a victory for Biden

-WASHINGTON (AP) — Democrats pushed their election-year economic package to Senate passage Sunday, a hard-fought compromise less ambitious than President Joe Biden’s original domestic vision but one that still meets deep-rooted party goals of slowing global warming, moderating pharmaceutical costs and taxing immense corporations.
-The estimated $740 billion...
+WASHINGTON — (AP) — Democrats pushed their election-year economic package to Senate passage Sunday, a hard-fought compromise less ambitious than President Joe Biden's original domestic vision but one that still meets deep-rooted party goals of slowing global warming, moderating pharmaceutical costs and taxing immense corporations.
+The estimated $740...

 Colorado is a battleground for how to frame Inflation Reduction Act